Table of contents

 Key principles of safe medication management

-Safe medication management isn't just about following rules.
+Safe medication management isn't just about following the UK's safe medication administration guidelines.
 It's about building systems that make the right action easy and the wrong action hard.

 Person-centred care